 "Siberian Khatru" sees every member of the team contribute memorable passages, creating their own category in a way that seems effortless, though painstaking hours went into every recorded minute.
 Being a product of the analog era, there was no recourse to the easy digital solutions that are at the fingertips of contemporary engineers.
 Watch the creativity as it flies through the air.
 Going to tape was an entirely different process, yet magic was made.

-Gliding high above these amazing arrangements is the voice of Jon Anderson.
+Gliding high above these amazing arrangements is the majestic voice of Jon Anderson.
 What else can you say?
 For the uninitiated, this is an album that you will happily never get to the bottom of.
-Easily remains as futuristic music upon this writing.
+Still can be easily categorized as futuristic music.

 Wednesday, May 17, 2017